MikkelMathiasen23/Anatomy-classification-and-anomalydetection-for-x-rays-images/README.md

 In the Grid-Search-results folder the code used for grid search optimization of the hyperparameters can be found.

+The preliminary analysis folder contain the code used for the initial analysis such as the distribution of samples in the different classes and PCA analysis of the data.

 The ROI detection algorithm python file contains the code used for extracting the region of interest.